Image for 4 Tracks in American Christianity: A Tool for Cutting Through the Smoke and Heat

 At the same time, there is a second tug-of-war pulling at the fabric of American Christianity.
 This one is far simpler.
 On one end of the rope is the desire for change or progress.
 When I use the word “progress,” I mean it as value-neutral.
 I am not, at this point, trying to say that progress is good or bad.
 Progress simply means that there are Christians and churches that love to change and move.
 They will grip their hands on the side of progress and pull the rope with all of their might.

 Those on the other end of this tug-of-war rope are those who prefer things to remain unchanged.
 Their mission is to keep things the same.
-They may even want to move backwards in time to a bygone era and long-forgotten traditions.
+At times, they may even appear to move—but it’s in a reactionary direction.
+For some, this could look like dismantling their faith, while, for others, it might mean further circling the wagons and remaining unchanged (as far as they are aware) by the surrounding culture.
 I will call this side static / regressive.

 5 Missions

-There are five groups and five missions that emerge across these 4 quadrants.
-After we understand all five missions and how these groups think, we will add more nuance to this tool.
+There are five groups and five core missions that emerge across these 4 quadrants.
+(Remember, even if these missions can look compatible with each other, we’re exploring which one people take to be their core mission, and as such, one will take priority over the others.)
+After we understand all five core missions and how these groups tend to think, we will add more nuance to this tool.

 The bottom left quadrant illustrates Christians who operate out of a high degree of cultural authority and yet a low desire to see progress.
-Their journey to this place often starts with a questioning of faith which unfolds into more and more doubt and even cynicism.
-If pursued fully, this path leads toward deconversion from faith altogether.
+Their journey starts with a questioning of faith and revealing of doubts.
+If pursued fully, this path leads toward a cynical deconstruction and, eventually, deconversion from faith altogether.

 “If pursued fully, this path leads toward deconversion from faith altogether.”